rileywheadon/ffa-docs/docs/probability-distributions.md

 **Likelihood Function**

-To derive the likleihood of the LNO distribution, we use the fact that:
+To derive its likelihood, we use the fact that:

 $$
 \text{Data} \sim \text{LNO} \Leftrightarrow \ln (\text{Data}) \sim \text{NOR}